Graue Mill: Today

 The Graue Mill operated in eastern DuPage County under three generations of the Graue family for approximately 60 years.
 In the 1910s, advances in milling technology, particularly the invention of steel rolling mills, drove the old mill out of business.
 The derelict mill was restored by the Civilian Conservation Corps in 1934–1943, and was opened to the public as a working historic site in 1951.

 As DuPage County became urbanized in the second half of the 20th century, the mill's surroundings lost their agricultural context.
 The mill building itself, however, was honored as a survivor from Illinois post-frontier years.
 The Graue Mill was listed on the National Register of Historic Places in 1975, and was recognized as a Historic Mechanical Engineering Landmark in 1981.
 The mill has been periodically re-restored since 1943 to keep it in operating condition, including work completed in 2002.

 The Graue Mill is located at 3800 S. York Road, on the banks of Salt Creek in Oak Brook, Illinois, and is surrounded by Fullersburg woods.
-It is currently open to the public and as of 2017 grinds grain which can be purchased at the site.
-Check the Graue Mill and Museum website for dates and times of operation.
+It is currently open to the public; check the Graue Mill and Museum website for dates and times of operation.

+The Graue Mill is also nearby to Salt Creek Trail, a trail that follows the path of Salt Creek from Itasca to Brookfield.

+Recognizing the water quality and habitat impairments caused by run of the river dams, the DuPage River Salt Creek Workgroup and Forest Preserve District of DuPage County retained Hey to complete design and permitting necessary to implement the Master Plan for Salt Creek at Fullersburg Woods.
+The project includes removing a 6’ tall by 120’ wide dam in its entirety and restoring 1.5 miles of riffles, pools, and floodplain wetlands.
+Additional project enhancements include motorizing the Graue Mill water wheel (grinding stones in the mill will continue to be powered by an existing electric motor), a pump system to provide water in the mill’s sluiceway, waterproofing a floodwall near the Fullersburg Nature Center, and several scenic overlooks.
+An improved trail connection below the York Road bridge over Salt Creek and canoe/kayak launch was also designed for a related project.